real-itu/Evocraft-py/README.md

 2. The first time you try to start the server a texfile eula.txt with be generated, you need to modifying its last line to `eula=true` to accept the Minecraft EULA.
 Now running `java -jar spongevanilla-1.12.2-7.3.0.jar` will start the server
 3. You should see a bunch of outputs including `[...
 INFO]: Listening on 5001`.
 This means it's working and the Minecraft server is ready for commands on port 5001.

+**Note**: if you get an SSL error in step 1, try another connection (Institutions like labs can block access).

 ### 3. Spawn blocks on the Minecraft server with Python